Type of Standard and Context

 Click to visit the Verra Project Registry.

 The VCS version 1 was published jointly in March 2006 by The Climate Group (TCG), the International Emissions Trading Association (IETA), World Business Council for Sustainable Development, and the World Economic Forum (WEF) Global Greenhouse Register.
 VCS version 2 was released in October of 2006, as a consultation document, and following public consultation and technical review, the VCS 2007 was launched in November 2007.
-The Steering Committee which reviewed these comments and approved VCS 2007 was made up of members from NGOs, auditors, industry associations, project developers, and large offset buyers.
-The VCS 2007.1 added protocols for project implementation with agriculture, forestry, and other land use (AFOLU) sectors, projects to be included in November 2008.
+The Steering Committee which reviewed these comments and approved VCS 2007 was made up of members from NGOs, auditors, industry associations, project developers, and large credit buyers.
+The VCS 2007.1 added methodologies for project implementation with agriculture, forestry, and other land use (AFOLU) sectors, projects to be included in November 2008.
 VCS Version 3, was launched in March 2011.
 Version 3 expanded the scope and functionality of the VCS Program, clarified program rules and requirements, and incorporated the text of program updates issued since the launch of VCS 2007.
 VCS Version 4 launched in September 2019.
 Follow this link to locate the most recent program materials.

 Start-up funding for the VCS Association came from the Climate Group, the IETA, and the WBCSD.
 Costs are covered by a levy charged at the point of Voluntary Carbon Unit (VCU) issuance.
 The VCS is now a program of Verra which houses the VCS, and the CCBS among other environmental standards.
 The governance structure under Verra remains the same as in previous iterations for the VCS.